theoboldalex/theoboldalex.github.io/content/posts/more_project_euler_in_vim.md

 This command visually selects the whole expression on the first line of our buffer and captures it into register `e`.
 We then replace the contents of the first buffer line using `S`.
 The replacement is again just using `<C-r>` to access our registers and use `=` to evaluate the contents of them.

-The result of this command should replace the buffer content with the number `44`.
+The result of this command should replace the buffer content with the number `44` and with that, we are done.

 ## Concluding